-The most amount of salmon return to Namdaecheon and is also famous as a habitat for sweetfish.
-In July and August, there are plentiful amounts of sweetfish and visitors can enjoy raw or deep-fried sweetfish.
-Salmon Festivals are held in Namdaecheon from late October to early November, giving visitors a chance to taste various salmon dishes in restaurants at Yangyang.
+A great number of salmon return to Namdaecheon, also known as a habitat for sweetfish.
+In July and August, there are plentiful amounts of sweetfish which visitors can enjoy raw or fried.
+Salmon festivals are held in Namdaecheon from late October to early November, giving visitors a chance to taste various salmon dishes in restaurants around Yangyang.

-Micheongol, Seomyeon, which is designated as a preservation district, is the nation’s best virgin forest area and the quality of the indigenous honey produced here is truly excellent.
+Micheongol, Seomyeon, which is designated as a conservation area, is the nation’s best virgin forest area and the quality of the indigenous honey produced here is truly excellent.

 Injin Wormwood Taffy

 Injin wormwood grows naturally along the mountainous areas of southern Seorak and is a health food for modern people.
-From long ago, people of Yangyang would eat Injin wormwood when they would lose their appetite during the spring and summer seasons, when they felt fatigue, or when they had icteric symptoms.
+From long ago, people of Yangyang would eat Injin wormwood when they lose their appetite during the spring and summer seasons, or when they felt fatigued, or had icteric symptoms.

 Five-Colored Korean Cookies

-The clean underground water of Seomyeon in Yangyang-gun that flows from Daecheongbong of Seoraksan is used to make cookies using traditional methods and produces from the local farms.
+The clean underground water of Seomyeon in Yangyang-gun that flows from Daecheongbong of Seoraksan is used to make cookies using traditional methods and are produ from the local farms.

 This was designated as a major fruit when pears were cultivated around the Naksansa (Temple) area during the reign of Seongjo of the Joseon Dynasty.
-Its outstanding taste was offered to the royalty and it became called Naksan Pears.
-Because of the high temperature difference, Naksan pears have high sugar contents and they are juicy with an outstanding color.
+Its outstanding taste was offered to the royalty and it became Naksan Pears.
+Because of the high temperature difference, Naksan pears have high sugar contents juicy and have an outstanding color.